 Mother’s Day is May 8 and if you’re reading this you’re probably trying to plan a gift for your mom.
 Flowers are nice but they only last about a week.
 A spa treatment is definitely awesome, but once your mom has left the spa, it’s done.
 For years now I have been giving my mom photo-related gifts and she absolutely loves receiving them.
-It’s something personal, permanent, and she can view and enjoy it as often as she wants.
+It’s something personal, and permanent, and she can view and enjoy it as often as she wants.
 Plus she can show it off to others.
 Here are some of my favorite Mother’s Day photo gift ideas:

 Mother’s Day Photo Book